-Belize’s warm, tropical weather is my rationale not to own a car in Belize, though, a decision I’ve never regretted.
-The regular exercise I get living in Corozal—combined with my diet of fresh, local foods and the oxygen-loaded breeze, have forged an improved, healthier me… I’m now in better shape than I was even in my younger years.
+Belize’s warm, tropical weather is my rationale for not owning a car—a decision I’ve never regretted.
+The regular exercise I get living in Corozal—combined with my diet of fresh, local foods and the oxygen-loaded breeze—has forged an improved, healthier me… I’m now in better shape than I was even in my younger years.

-With an annual mean temperature of 79°F and comforting sea breezes year-round, sunny Belize is earthly paradise, and countless expats like me call this lovely country our home.
+With an annual mean temperature of 79°F (26°C) and comforting sea breezes year-round, sunny Belize is earthly paradise, and countless expats like me call this lovely country our home.

 A typical day for me might feature kayaking, fishing, swimming, reading, among other things… or perhaps just swinging in a hammock with a cold beer or a rum cocktail in hand.
 Come nighttime I meet with neighbors for dinner and drinks or a game of cards.
 If the water and all its diversions don’t keep you busy, our community center is open daily for numerous games and activities.
-The project and its nature-trails are a pleasure to walk or bike through.
+The project and its nature trails are a pleasure to walk or bike through.

-Roughly a half-mile walk from the center sits Santa Rita archaeological site with its Mayan temple ruin, where locals recreate ancient events to pay homage to their legacy.
+Roughly a half-mile walk from the center sits Santa Rita archaeological site with its Maya temple ruin, where locals recreate ancient events to pay homage to their legacy.
 Likewise, the town celebrates “Art in the Park,” a cultural exhibition and market for native paintings and crafts.

-Diving and snorkeling here—as everywhere in the country’s coast—are some of the best in the world on account of the reef.
-Although I’m not a diver, I do snorkel at least once a week (including in “winter”) and have stumbled upon a few marine “relics.”
+Diving and snorkeling here—as everywhere in the country’s coast—are some of the best in the world thanks to the reef.
+Although I’m not a diver, I do snorkel at least once a week (including in “winter”).
+I’ve stumbled upon a few marine “relics” while underwater.
 For art or nature lovers, the underwater world here is a treasure trove.

 The weather is enough to entice most people to stay, its occasional outbursts of fury notwithstanding.
-I couldn’t be happier here in Corozal, even with the gusty wind.
-After all, occasional surprises complement the spice of life.
+I couldn’t be happier here living in Corozal, even with the gusty wind.
+After all, occasional surprises comprise the spice of life.
 In the words of Marcel Proust, “A change in the weather is sufficient to recreate the world and ourselves.”